bewillcott/bewsoftware-libs/files/README.md

-# BEW Files
+# BEWSoftware Files Library
-This is a library that contains classes related to working with files.
+This library contains classes related to working with files.